Substance Use

 What Is Hydrocodone Addiction, and How Does It Affect the Body?

-If hydrocodone is used long-term, it can cause severe withdrawal symptoms, including nausea and vomiting, headache, muscle aches, and joint pain.
+If hydrocodone is used as a long-term prescription drug, it can cause severe withdrawal symptoms, including:

 Eventually, the body will get used to having these drugs in its system, so people will start taking higher doses than what was prescribed by their doctor.
 Doing this puts them at risk for other side effects like slowed breathing or heart rate.